Completeness from Gravitational Scattering: Representation Completeness

 \subsection{Completeness with Both Channels}

 If, for whatever reason, we are granted knowledge that {\it both} channels in \Eq{eq:c2su} are necessarily nonzero, then we can straightforwardly derive much stronger claims of completeness.
-In this case, the scattering of charges $\vec{q}$ and $\vec{q}^{\,\prime}$ will necessarily entail new states in the spectrum of charge $\vec{q} + \vec{q}^{\,\prime}$ and also $\vec{q}-\vec{q}^{\,\prime}$.
-Mechanically, we can then deduce the existence of any charge from the sum or difference of other charges.
-For the case of $G=U(1)$, charge completeness follows trivially from the existence of even a single particle of charge $q=1$.
+In this case, the scattering of charges $\vec{q}$ and $\vec{q}^{\,\prime}$ will necessarily entail new states of charge $\vec{q} + \vec{q}^{\,\prime}$ and also $\vec{q}-\vec{q}^{\,\prime}$.
+Mechanically, we then deduce the existence of any charge from the sum or difference of other charges.
+For $G=U(1)$, charge completeness follows trivially from the existence of even a single particle with $q=1$.
 Scattering $q=1$ with $q^{\prime}=1$ requires a new particle with charge $q+q'=2$, and so on.

 This approach generalizes easily to $G=SO(3)$, assuming the spectrum contains a particle in the fundamental spin-one representation.
 Scattering a pair of such particles with $q=1$ and $q^{\prime}=1$, we obtain a particle with charge $q+q'=2$.
 This state necessarily resides in the spin-two representation, since this is the only representation that carries this charge in the tensor product of spin-one with itself.
 We then scatter states in the spin-one and spin-two representations with charges $q=1$ and $q'=2$, yielding a new particle with $q+q'=3$.
 Iterating this process generates all possible spin representations.